Calvinbullock/_myHome/README.md

 ## Tmux
 My tmux config is simple and light with vim like binds.

 shmux - a session script by [typecrafts](https://github.com/typecraft-dev/shmux).

 I have my own ordinal version [here](./shScripts/tmux-start.sh), but shmux is much more complete and usable.
+However mine server me well before for about 6 months until I found shmux.

 ## zshrc
 A minimal zsh set up.